abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 - Unless specified otherwise, the below steps are to be run on the HDP node

-- Start security wizard and select "Manage Kerberos principals and key tabs manually" option
+- In Ambari, start security wizard by clicking Admin -> Kerberos and click Enable Kerberos.
+Then select "Manage Kerberos principals and key tabs manually" option
 ![Image](../master/screenshots/2.3-ipa-kerb-1.png?raw=true)

 - Enter your realm